 It came forward then, emerging from the shadows as if it was made from them, barely distinguishable.
 A black and tattered cloak obscured its features, completely shrouding the figure beneath… and yet it seemed as if there was no figure beneath.
 No legs carried the entity, no head was discernible from within its hood, no hands emerged from the sleeves.
 The cloak was filled by the shape of something vaguely human, but at the same time, empty.
 It both existed and did not exist.
 It was a Wraith.

 “Undead!” a Praetorian shouted.
 The Wraith held out its arms, or rather its sleeves, and chains dangled from the folds of its cloak, clinking against one another.
-This clinking was the only sound it made as it suddenly swept forward.
+Then, from the shadows of its empty cloak, a ghostly light began to glow.
+I watched as the ghost-light took the shape of spindly limbs and a terrible visage, flickering in and out of being, and then the Wraith swept suddenly forward, soundless but for the clinking of its chains.
 One Praetorian thrust his sword into its cloak, but struck nothing.
 No tear was made in the fabric, and he gasped as the Wraith passed directly through his body.
 As it emerged from the guard’s back, a shadowy chain ran between them, extending as the Wraith pitched forward.

 The second Praetorian swung his blade in a wide arc that would have severed the head of any tangible being, but the weapon found no purchase, and the Wraith passed through him, now linking both guards and itself in ethereal chains.
 It was headed directly for me, completely indifferent to the guards.
 But I was prepared.
 I drew a flask from my satchel and shook it.
 Had I thrown it directly at the Wraith, I have no doubt that it would have passed through its insubstantial form, and I would not be writing these words now.
 So instead, I threw it at its feet, or where they would have been if it had any.